syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ![](Selection_images/Selection_img1.png)

 ## Programmatic Selection
-When the `SfListView.SelectionMode` is other than None, the item or items in the SfListView can be selected from the code by setting the `SfListView.SelectedItem`, `SfListView.SelectedIndex` or adding items to the `SfListView.SelectedItems` property based on the `SfListView.SelectionMode`.
+When the `SfListView.SelectionMode` is other than None, the item or items in the SfListView can be selected by using the `SfListView.SelectedItem` or `SfListView.SelectedIndex` property or by adding items to the `SfListView.SelectedItems` property based on the `SfListView.SelectionMode`.

-When the selection mode is `One`, programmatically select an item by setting the underlying object to the `SfListView.SelectedItem` or `SfListView.SelectedIndex` property.
+When the selection mode is `One`, programmatically selects an item by setting the underlying object to the `SfListView.SelectedItem` or `SfListView.SelectedIndex` property.

 {% tabs %}
 {% highlight c# %}